-Composting is nature’s way of recycling your kitchen scraps, like fruit and vegetable peels, and yard waste, like leaves and garden trimmings, into natural, nutrient-rich food for your soil.
+Composting is nature’s way of recycling.
+It turns your kitchen scraps, like fruit and vegetable peels, and yard waste, like leaves and garden trimmings, into natural, nutrient-rich compost to feed your trees, lawn and garden.
 It’s easy and can save you money too!

-If you missed out on our sale, check with your local city or town to see if they sell backyard composters year-round, or search online for retailers that sell home composting systems.
+If you can’t take advantage of our sale, check with your local city or town to see if they sell backyard composters year-round, or search online for retailers that sell home composting systems.

 For more information on how to use a composter, check out our Composting Made Easy brochure.

 The benefits of compost: